Rewarding Children at Roydon

 Head of School awards: Children are often sent to the Head of School if they have completed a piece of excellent work, made good learning progress, met a challenge, worked well with others or has behaved exceptionally well.
 Special Head of School award stickers are given to these children – along with Dojo points!

 Golden child: Each term one child from each class is rewarded in Golden Assembly.
 The child is chosen because of their great attitude to learning and their kindness to others.
 Parents are invited to this assembly and a special badge is given.
 The children wear these badges with pride.

-Certificates: Each week at Friday’s Celebration Assembly, certificates are awarded to children who have demonstrated one of our core school values.
-Lunchtime certificates are awarded by dinner ladies to children who have: played well, shared with others, been responsible and kind.
+Certificates: Each week at Friday’s Values Assembly, certificates are awarded to children who have demonstrated one of our core school values.
+Lunchtime certificates are awarded by dinner ladies to children who have: eaten all their lunch, played well, shared with others, been responsible and kind.
 We keep records of the children who received awards but there are no limitations on how many times a child can receive an award.
 The certificates are awarded on merit and may also be used to boost confidence and support positive learning attitudes.

-House teams: Each child is in a house team.
-There are house events and competitions throughout the year.
-House team's become even more important as we train for sports day.
-On Sports Day the children race for their House and we have trophies for the winning house in the morning’s competitive events and for the winning house in the afternoon for the fun sports events.
+House teams: On Sports Day the children race for their House and we have trophies for the winning house in the morning’s competitive events and for the winning house in the afternoon for the fun sports events.
 Children also take part in other house activities during the year.
 There are four houses and each house has a Year 6 House leader.